© Trails End Iris, All Rights Reserved. Last Updated: Jan 2010

 Standard Dwarf Bearded (SDB)

-These Irises grow 20 to 38 cm (8 to 15 inches) tall and bloom in Southern Ontatio from early May to
+These Irises grow 20 to 38 cm (8 to 15 inches) tall and bloom in Southern Ontatio during

 that are 5 to 10 cm (2 to 4 inches) wide.
 The leaves are erect and no taller than the bloom stalk.
 The